TACC/Lmod/README.design.md

 The Lmod main is in `lmod.lua.in`.
 There the MainControl Program (MCP) object is created.
 The array `lmodCmdA` does the translation between user input and a Lmod command.
 The file `cmdfuncs.lua` holds all 'user' actions.
-The main will run a function from that file which will call MainControl which calls Master (or sometimes Master directly).
+The main will run a function from that file which will call MainControl which calls Hub (or sometimes Hub directly).